Heterogeneous Contrastive Learning

 In this subsection, we test the performance of our proposed method on two real-world data sets in a multi-view multi-label setting, including the XRMB data set and CelebA data set.
 In the experiments, we use Eq.~\ref{lu3} to compute the weighted unsupervised contrastive loss for ~\method~ and ~\method-u.

-For the XRMB data set, we select the first 20 classes as the label and randomly draw 2,500 samples for each class (50,000 samples in total).
-We sample 250 data points as our training set and the rest 49,750 samples as our test set.
-The neural network architectures of DNN, SimCLR, SupCon, and our methods are the same, which is a three-layer fully-connected neural network.
-Two hyper-parameters $\alpha$ and $\beta$ for ~\method~ are $0.1$ and $0.001$, respectively, the hyper-parameter $\alpha$ for ~\method-${u}$ is $0.1$ and the hyper-parameter $\beta$ for ~\method-${s}$ is $0.0075$.
-The batch size is 250, the number of epochs for our methods is 500 and the size of negative set $|\mathcal{N}_i|$ is equal to 4,999.
+For the XRMB data set, we select the first 20 classes as the labels and randomly draw 2,500 samples from each class (50,000 samples in total).
+We sample 250 data points as our training set and the remaining 49,750 samples as our test set.
+The neural network architectures of DNN, CMC, SupCon, and our methods are the same, which is a three-layer fully-connected neural network.
+Two hyper-parameters $\alpha$ and $\beta$ for ~\method~ are $0.1$ and $0.001$, respectively; the hyper-parameter $\alpha$ for ~\method-${u}$ is $0.1$; and the hyper-parameter $\beta$ for ~\method-${s}$ is $0.01$.
+The batch size is 250, the number of epochs for our methods is 500 and the size of the negative set $|\mathcal{N}_i|$ is equal to 4,999.
 Table~\ref{table_multi_view} shows the performance of our proposed methods and state-of-the-art models.
 By observation, our proposed methods outperform all baselines in terms of F1 score and AUC.
-Similar to the observation in the Scene data set, DeepMTMV only achieves better performance than DNN and behaves worse than all contrastive learning based methods.
-Compared with SimCLR and SupCon, \method~ boosts the performance by 2.2\% and 1.8\% in terms of F1 score, respectively.
+Similar to the observation on the Scene data set, DeepMTMV, MIB and C2AE only achieve better performance than DNN and behave worse than all contrastive learning based methods.
+Our conjecture is that these methods suffer a lot from insufficient label information.